 2. Your money is locked up in bricks and mortar

 If you use a large chunk of your savings or pension fund to buy a rental property, it may be hard to get your hands on your cash if you need it in an emergency.

 Property is much less liquid than even money in stock-market funds – so only invest what you can afford to leave untouched for five or 10 years, say.

 Five things that make a good buy-to-let property

 3. Tax bills can reduce your gains

-The government has been cracking down on the buy-to-let sector in recent months, partly to prevent the housing market overheating as rents and property prices rise.
+The government has been cracking down on the buy-to-let sector, partly to prevent the housing market overheating as rents and property prices rise.
 This has resulted in higher taxes for landlords, most notably in the form of stamp duty when you buy a rental house or flat.

-Landlords now pay an extra 3% duty on top of the normal rate, which is likely to cost you several thousand pounds.
+In England landlords now pay an extra 3% duty on top of the normal rate, which is likely to cost you several thousand pounds.
 It's a similar situation in Scotland and Wales, where landlords pay an additional 4% on top of Land and Buildings Transaction Tax or 3% Land Transaction Tax respectively.